thefossguy/blog/content/posts/9999_neovim_rust_config.md

 ## Adding Plugins

 To add some IDE-like functionalities to Neovim, you need to add some plugins first.
 If you do not know how to add plugins to Neovim, refer to my tutorial at [Linux Handbook.com]() to get more clarity.

----

-Please excuse the absence of comments.
-I do not want to enable any tracking (except for necessary embeds like YouTube and Twitter).
-I am not a web-dev and have no way of manually verifying if a provider tracks you or not.